Tech-at-DU/ACS-4330-Query-Languages/Lessons/Lesson-1.md

 <!-- > -->
 ## Warm Up (5 mins)

 ELI5 (Explain Like I'm 5).
-Choose one of these to explain
+Choose one of these to explain (in groups)

 - How do Web Pages work?
 - How do web browsers work?